Re: [802SEC] +++EC Email Ballot+++ Motion on all-802 Interims

 >January 2007 Interim came up and the lack of support it was getting

 >from some groups.
 In attendance were Stuart Kerry, Mike Lynch, Steve

 >Shellhammer, Vivek Gupta, Carl Stevenson and myself.

->for EC email ballot to encourage participation.
-These sessions are
+>motion for EC email ballot to encourage participation.
+These sessions

->financially risky enough without adding the unknown attendance factor.
-If
+>are financially risky enough without adding the unknown attendance

->nudge in the right direction.
-Paul requested that I run the ballot.
+>problem, but it is nudge in the right direction.
+Paul requested that I

 >When the EC sponsors an all 802 Interim, that Interim shall be the only